 UBC's REBs may issue certificates of approval for terms of less than one year.
 The Board's determinations will be based upon the design of the study in question, and the perceived level of risk to participants.

 All of UBC's REBs mandate that a research protocol MUST be submitted for all research applications regardless of the type of study.
 These must be submitted as separate documents attached to box 9.1 of the RISe application form.
 Research proposals submitted to granting agencies may be used to meet this requirement.
-Protocols must include the following components although some variation is allowed in the discretion of the reviewing REB.
+Protocols must include the following components:

 - A background literature review (with accompanying references) that includes an explanation of the need/justification for the study.